Nearsoft/apprentice/07 - Javascript/README.md

 A "truthy" value is a value that translates to `true` when evaluated in a boolean context.
 On the opposite end, a "falsy" value evaluates to `false` in a boolean context.

-The specific list of "falsy" values in Javascript is as follows:
+The specific list of "falsy" values in JavaScript is as follows:

 - `""` (empty string)
 - `0`, `-0`, `NaN` (invalid number)